 Here is the 2019 list.

 If you work for a library, prison, college, care home, youth centre or other organisation who can reach people who don't regularly read, you can apply on the World Book Night website to give books.
-Applications for 2019 are now closed.
+Applications for 2020 close on 31 January 2020.

 Individuals can gift books to other people or charities, hold book swaps at work or at home, and have a book-themed party to celebrate all things literary.